paulhskang/ctr_data_pipeline/ctr_labeller/README.md

 Specifying or deleting a keypoint or bounding box resets the generated mask.
 Press 'n' to save the input prompts.
 ## Mask Generation
 ![image](docs/images/main_gui.png)
 The mask generation screen is shown if the use-gui flag is enabled.
+If enabled, user actively specifies which masks to save based on the GUI.
 Press 'n' to move to the next set of processed stereo masks (overlaid in blue).
 If 'Save Mask?' is checked, the mask will be saved.
+If flag not enabled, all masks will be processed and saved automatically.

 # Dataset and Reference csv file
 This program requires you to give the path to the folder with a reference.csv.
 Your reference csv can allow different image saving folder structures